tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Json/README.md

 }
 ```

-### Timespan Converter
+### TimeSpan Converter

-A Timespan represents a time interval.
+A TimeSpan represents a time interval.
 The example below will show how to deserialize this to/from a string.

 ```cs
 class TestModel